tmobile/percy-cake/README.md

 - Shallow clone with 1 depth
 - Fetch remote commits with 1 depth
-- After clone/fetch, we never checkout the files to working copy, just saving the git packed objects/files and will directly query the packed objects/files afterwards.
+- After clone/fetch, we never checkout the files to working copy, just saving the git packed objects/files and will directly use the packed objects/files afterwards.